about

 Alongside my writing and speaking, I continue to advise local governments, housing advocates, and community organizations on housing and fair housing strategies.
 Earlier in my career, I worked inside local government on equity-focused reform efforts and as a consultant to nonprofit housing developers and public agencies on community development and affordable housing policy.

 I hold a B.A. with honors from the University of California, Santa Cruz and a Master of Public Policy from the Goldman School of Public Policy at UC Berkeley.
-I currently serve on the board of the Greenline Housing Foundation and previously served on the board of Rebuilding Together Oakland.
+I currently serve on the board of the Greenline Housing Foundation, previously served on the board of Rebuilding Together Oakland, and am actively engaged with organizing efforts on issues that impact my community.

-I live in Oakland, California, where my partner and I share a small co-housing compound with friends — an everyday experiment in resisting the isolation of single-family living.
+I live in Oakland, California, where my partner and I have a small co-housing compound with friends — an everyday experiment in resisting the isolation of single-family living.
+I am seeking to support efforts to expand community-centered living opportunities so more can enjoy its benefits.